If you’re looking to shed some pounds, walking is a great way to go. But that makes ‘How much walking for weight loss’ the question of the hour.

 200-300 minutes per week is a good rule of thumb if you’re ready to jump in and get started without too much planning.

-But if you want to tailor your plan with the highest accuracy, you’ll need to factor in your specific body type to break down the numbers accordingly.
+But if you want to tailor your plan with the highest accuracy, you’ll need to factor in your specific body type to calculate the numbers accordingly.

 Since you’ll need to burn more calories than you consume, you’ll need an idea of how many calories you burn in an hour.